ecurrencyhodler/Litecoin-Resources/LTC Guides/Basic lnd Commands.md

 $ lncli create
 ```

 Then add a password for your wallet.
-Feel free to answer the prompts in whatevery you like.
 You can provide your own 24 word seedkey or lnd can generate one for you.
-If it generates one for you, make sure to write down the seedkeys!. lnd will also ask you if you want to encrypt it.
-You don’t have to if you don’t want to.
+If it generates one for you, make sure to write down the seedkeys! lnd will also ask you if you want to encrypt it.
 Once you're all done, we can create and fund a Litecoin Segwit Address.

 ## Create and Fund a Segwit Address
-In the same terminal, put the following command:
+In the same terminal, input the following command:
 ```
 $ lncli --chain=litecoin newaddress p2wkh
 ```

-It should spit out a Bech32 Segwit address for Litecoin which looks something like:
+It should spit out a Bech32 Segwit address for Litecoin which looks something like this:
 >ltc1qfsk63ukj8cp0fu6j65mxsymwlvrtjpplknyj29y4hn6d3aseadgq74gtkh

 Take the "ltc1 address" lnd created for you and fund it with LTC.
 Do not send a lot, perhaps 0.1 LTC max.  **Disclaimer: Send LTC at your own risk** Also, you’ll need to send it from a wallet that supports sending to bech32 addresses.
-The 2 that I know of currently are Electrum-LTC and Coinbase/GDAX.
+The 4 that I know of currently are Electrum-LTC, Coinbase, Gemini, and Loafwallet.

 You can check the ballance by inputting the following command.
 It should take about 10 minutes or so depending on where you sent it from and with what fee:
 ```